awaik/flutter_instagram_stories/README.md

 *Important notes:*

 1. For now plugin works with Firebase only.
-2. This is first beta version, please
+2. This is first beta version, please add all issues and feature requests here: [issue](https://github.com/awaik/flutter_instagram_stories/issues)

 # Features